Cattus Island Park

 Cattus Island County Park, also known as Cattus Island is a 530 acre passive recreational park located in Toms River, New Jersey.
 Cattus Island is a park of the Ocean County Department of Parks and Recreation.
-Cattus Island is home to the Cooper Environmental Center, an educational center which displays collections of local wildlife including birds, reptiles and aquatic animals.
+Cattus Island is home to the Cooper Environmental Center, an educational center which displays collections of local wildlife including birds, reptiles, and aquatic animals.
 The center also provides educational programs and presentations to the public and organized groups.

 History

+Early history

 The first European explorer to set foot on what became Ocean County soil was Captain Cornelius Hendrickson, who, in 1615, explored the New Jersey coast in his ship, the Onrust (or Restless), between the latitudes 38 and 40 degrees.
-He sailed down Barnegat Bay and located the 300 acres (1.2 km2) Cattus Island.
-William Dockwra, Secretary and Registrar for the Board of Proprietors in England, bought Cattus Island.
-The "island" has remained a single parcel since 1690 when the Board of Proprietors of the Province of East Jersey divided this coastal region.
+He sailed down Barnegat Bay and located the 300 acre that makes of over half of the current park.
+William Dockwra, Secretary and Registrar for the Board of Proprietors in England, bought the land in the 1680s.
+The land has remained a single parcel since 1690, when the Board of Proprietors of the Province of East Jersey divided this coastal region.

 In 1758, Joseph Page purchased the land.
 The Page family had settled the island by 1763, farming sheep, flax, and corn crops.
 Timothy Page, born on the island during that year, served in the local militia during the American Revolution.
 During the American Revolution, local residents used the area to bring British vessels that had been captured, or had run aground in the deceptive shallows of the Barnegat Bay, into the Toms River to offload their cargoes.
 Homesteaders also used the island for farming.

 After the death of Timothy Page, the family house burned down, and the property was sold to Lewis Applegate.
-He moved there in 1842 and developed the southeastern section of the island, now named for him.
+He moved there in 1842, and developed the southeastern section of the island, now named for him.
 He built a sawmill and a port for lumber boats.
-The island was sold again in 1867 and was slated to be developed as a resort, but the 1873 depression canceled the project.
+The island was sold again in 1867, and was slated to be developed as a resort, but the 1873 depression canceled the project.

+Cattus ownership to present

 John V. A. Cattus, a New York importer and Olympic class athlete, bought the land and developed it as a retreat in 1895.
 Hunting and fishing were the favorite sports of Cattus and his friends.
 He built a hunting lodge on the island, along with a farm, boat house and boat dock.
 When Cattus died in 1964, his sons sold the land to local developers.